Required

-Indianapolis Traffic Attorney
+Indianapolis Traffic Lawyer

 Individuals may feel inclined to represent themselves and fight these charges on their own, but they are unfamiliar with the court system, the law, and what legal arguments to make.
 While it may seem too expensive to hire an attorney to represent you in a traffic matter, you’d be surprised how much you can save by using an Indiana traffic lawyer.
+In addition, your chances of reduced penalties or a completely dismissed ticket are much higher with a criminal defense lawyer for traffic tickets.

-When choosing an attorney to handle your Indiana traffic violation, you need to find the correct Indiana traffic lawyer who is adept in the courtroom and has a considerable traffic ticket defense practice.
+When choosing an attorney to handle your Indianapolis traffic violation, you need to find the correct Indiana traffic lawyer who is adept in the courtroom and has a considerable traffic ticket defense practice.
+Eskew Law represents clients throughout Indiana in fighting local traffic tickets.
+We will review the circumstances of your infraction, explain the law to you, discuss the potential consequences of pleading guilty to the violation, and analyze your options.
+From there, we can sit down together and draft a game plan for your case.

+The state of Indiana requires that all drivers on public thoroughfares, such as highways, interstates, and local streets, possess a valid driver’s license, insurance, and vehicle registration.
+By deciding to drive, you accept the responsibility of following the various state traffic laws.
 Even if there is a law you were unaware of or unfamiliar with, you can still be held responsible for obeying it.
 If you violate a traffic law, local police or state troopers have the authority to stop your car, question you, and issue a traffic ticket.
+Police officers are permitted by the U.S. Constitution to stop you if they have probable cause to believe that you committed a traffic infraction.

 Understanding Traffic Violations in Indiana

+Even though traffic laws are civil laws with administrative penalties and not criminal offenses, you are not allowed to drive away from an officer who is attempting to pull you over.
+This can result in additional charges.
+When you pull your vehicle over to the side of the road, the officer will tell you why he pulled you over and may ask you some questions.
+He will also ask for your license, registration, and insurance paperwork.
 To avoid a confrontation, have these documents out already before the officer approaches your window.
 If you are not ready with them, notify the officer that you are going to reach into your glove compartment or wallet to grab them.

+A typical Indiana traffic violation will list the exact offense you committed, such as speeding, and may include some details about the incident.
 The ticket will also include the officer’s name and a court date and location, as well as a deadline if you wish to concede the infraction and pay a fine.
+Speeding tickets can be tricky; consulting with a speeding ticket lawyer at our firm can greatly help reduce or eliminate your fine.

+If you decide to pay a fine or accept another administrative penalty, such as traffic school, the ticket will provide instructions.
 However, if you wish to contest the ticket and plead not guilty, you must appear in court on the scheduled date.
 Prior to this hearing, you should consult with a skilled Indianapolis traffic court attorney.
+Some traffic violation penalties are severe and may even include jail time.
+While most traffic infractions are civil administrative violations, some are criminal in nature, such as driving under the influence.

-However, each traffic conviction carries points that will be assessed with your license, as well as other harsh administrative penalties.
+Administrative violations do not appear on your criminal record.
+Rather, they appear on your driving record.
+However, each traffic conviction carries points that will be assessed against your license, as well as other harsh administrative penalties.
 These penalties may restrict your ability to drive to work or even your freedom.

 Habitual Traffic Violator